-MIMGL, located at 50 Martin Place, Sydney, Australia, is an affiliate of the Manager and a part of Macquarie Investment Management (MIM).
-MIM is the marketing name for certain companies comprising the asset management division of Macquarie Group Limited.
-As of Dec.
-31, 2020, MIM managed more than \$268.1 billion in assets for institutional and individual clients.
-Although the Manager has principal responsibility for the Manager's portion of the Fund, the Manager may seek quantitative support from MIMGL, and the Manager may also permit MIMGL to execute Fund security trades on behalf of the Manager.
+MIMGL, located at 50 Martin Place, Sydney, Australia, is an affiliate of the Manager and a part of MIM.
+Although the Manager has principal responsibility for the Manager's portion of the Fund, the Manager may seek investment advice and recommendations from MIMGL and the Manager may also permit MIMGL to execute Fund security trades on behalf of the Manager and exercise investment discretion for securities in certain markets where the Manager believes it will be beneficial to utilize MIMGL's specialized market knowledge.
+The Manager may seek quantitative support from MIMGL and permit MIMGL to execute Fund security trades on behalf of the Manager.